-Assumed initial public offering price per share \$18.00 Historical net tangible book value (deficit) per share as of March 31, 2021 \$(11.95) Pro forma increase in historical net tangible book value per share attributable to the pro forma transactions described above 17.73 Pro forma net tangible book value per share as of March 31, 2021 5.78 Increase in pro forma net tangible book value per share attributed to investors purchasing shares in this offering 1.99 Pro forma as adjusted net tangible book value per share after this offering 7.77 Dilution in pro forma net tangible book value per share to investors in this offering \$10.23
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of March 31, 2021 \$ Pro forma decrease in historical net tangible book value per share attributable to the pro forma transactions described above Pro forma net tangible book value per share as of March 31, 2021 Increase in pro forma net tangible book value per share attributed to investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma net tangible book value per share to investors in this offering \$

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$0.18 and dilution to investors in this offering by \$0.82, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
-An increase of 1,000,000 shares in the number of shares of common stock offered by us would increase the pro forma as adjusted net tangible book value by \$0.37 per share and the dilution to investors in this offering would decrease by \$0.37 per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.
-A decrease of 1,000,000 shares in the number of shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$0.40 per share and the dilution to investors in this offering would increase by \$0.40 per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share after this offering by \$ and dilution to investors in this offering by \$ , assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
+An increase of 1,000,000 shares in the number of shares of common stock offered by us would increase the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors in this offering would decrease by \$ per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.
+A decrease of 1,000,000 shares in the number of shares of common stock offered by us would decrease the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors in this offering would increase by \$ per share, assuming the assumed initial public offering price remains the same and after deducting underwriting discounts and commissions.

-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value after the offering would be \$8.02 per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$0.25 per share and the dilution per share to investors in this offering would be \$0.25 per share, in each case assuming an initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value after the offering would be \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ per share and the dilution per share to investors in this offering would be \$ per share, in each case assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.